rocramer/nova-matomo-analytics/readme.md

 This is a first version.
 More Nova Cards and an own dashboard for Matomo metrics are planned for the future.

+Feel free to create a PR or contribute suggestions.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.